 Motion sickness is more commonly found in puppies and younger dogs.
-Similar to humans, where motion sickness usually affects children more so than adults.
-The reason being, young dogs and human children have underdeveloped vestibular systems, making them more vulnerable to the effects of motion sickness.
+Like humans, motion sickness usually affects children more than adults.
+The reason is, young dogs and human children have underdeveloped vestibular systems, making them more vulnerable to the effects of motion sickness.

 Common Signs of Motion Sickness in Dogs:

 - Excessive Drooling

 Dosing & Administration

 Dramamine will generally come in pill or tablet form and can be given with or without food.
 It will need to be prescribed by your veterinarian.
 Dramamine will usually take 30-45 mins to take effect, so it is best to administer your dog’s dose before their travel or other events.
 It should not be given more than once in an 8-hour period.
 Normally, veterinarians follow a dosing structure of about 2-4mg of Dramamine per pound of body weight.

 While it is common practice to try and hide your dog’s medication in their food bowl, it can also be helpful to limit food intake before traveling or entering another motion-sickness-prone situation.
 If your dog does not accept the Dramamine without it being concealed in some way, try hiding it in a small treat that they typically enjoy, rather than including it in their meal.